 In the Folder Name field, enter a name for the folder.

 A folder nested under another folder (and not directly under the Home folder), can have the same name as its parent folder.
-However, two custom folders which exist at the same level under the Home folder cannot have the same name.
+However, two custom folders that exist at the same level under the Home folder cannot have the same name.
 In the above scenario, you can nest a folder called Scorecard Rules under the existing Scorecard Rules folder.
 However, two folders which exist at the same level (under the Home folder) cannot have the same name.
-You cannot create another sub folder under the nested Scorecard Rules folder, since only two levels of nesting is allowed under the Home folder.
+You cannot create another subfolder under the nested Scorecard Rules folder since only two levels of nesting is allowed under the Home folder.

 You can delete a folder if it has no other sub folders under it or does not hold any Rules.
 You cannot delete the Uncategorized folder.
 To delete a folder, select the required folder and click the delete icon.